-Buying groceries is one of constant task for us Moms, and we often lack anyone at home to watch our baby or toddler.
+Buying groceries is one of the constant tasks for us Moms, and we often lack anyone at home to watch our baby or toddler.
 Thus, trips to the store can turn into a huge headache if your kids are in tow and are grabbing every box of cookies they see and complaining about everything you put into the cart.
-Or if you are like my sister-in-law Karen, you will watch in dismay as your 1-year-old son reaches behind him and promptly hurls a dozen eggs on the supermarket floor!
+Or, if you are like my sister-in-law Karen, you will watch in dismay as your 1-year-old son reaches behind him and promptly hurls a dozen eggs on the supermarket floor!

 And then there are the comments from older women as you shop, discretely critical of the commotion or unhappiness they see transpiring.
-If they get too restless, disaster can strike --- a tantrum
+If they get too restless, disaster can strike --- a tantrum!

 - Shop at non-peak hours